Meet Megan

 About Megan

 Dr. Shen earned her Ph.D. from Baylor University in 2012.
 She then completed a postdoctoral fellowship at Memorial Sloan Kettering Cancer Center in 2015.
 Following that, she was an Assistant Professor at Weill Cornell Medical College in New York City (2015-2021).
-Currently, she is an Associate Professor at Fred Hutchinson Cancer Center, where she focuses on her research program on the topics of how to cope with and plan for advanced illness and ultimately, end of life.
-She also devotes her time to writing and speaking on topics of resilience, hope, grief, and burnout.
+Currently, she is an Associate Professor at Fred Hutchinson Cancer Center, where her research focuses on helping patients and families navigate advanced illness and end-of-life planning.
+She also dedicates her time to writing and speaking on resilience, hope, grief, and burnout, translating her research into real-world strategies that help individuals, leaders, and organizations thrive in the face of uncertainty and challenge.

 Her Geekwire talk, How to Fight against Burnout and Build Hopeful and Resilient Organizations by Embracing Challenges, Grief, and Loss bridges her work and experience with dying patients and their families to apply lessons learned on building resilience and hope amidst challenges and loss more broadly.
 Her work with organizations and business settings is featured through her writings at Entrepreneur.com.

-For over a decade, Dr. Shen has examined the communication, decision-making, and social support around patients’ living with advanced illness to develop tools to help them thrive amidst challenging diagnoses.
-She has focused specifically on applying a health equity lens to this work, with the intended goal of developing tools tailored to meet various patient populations’ needs.
-Her work has been continuously funded by the National Institutes of Health (NIH) since 2015, through multiple research grants as Principal Investigator, including a K07 career award, R01s, R44s, and R21s.
-She has received multiple awards and honors for her outstanding scientific contributions, including a MERIT award from the National Cancer Institute (NCI) and recognition by the Academy of Hospice and Palliative Medicine as an Outstanding Research Scholar.
+For over a decade, Dr. Shen has examined the communication, decision-making, and social support for patients living with advanced illness to develop practical tools to help them thrive amidst challenging diagnoses.
+She applies a health equity lens to her work to ensure these strategies meet the needs of diverse patient populations.
+Her work has been continuously funded by the National Institutes of Health (NIH) since 2015, including multiple research grants as Principal Investigator such as a K07 career award, R01s, R44s, and R21s.
+Dr. Shen’s scientific contributions have earned numerous honors and awards, including a MERIT award from the National Cancer Institute (NCI) and recognition by the Academy of Hospice and Palliative Medicine as an Outstanding Research Scholar.
+She is a fellow of the Society of Behavioral Medicine and the Academy of Hospice and Palliative Medicine, recognizing her outstanding research in behavioral science, health, and palliative medicine.